Cascoda/cascoda-sdk/posix/ca821x-posix/README.md

 # ca821x-posix

-The ca821x-posix module contains the posix-specific functionality for the Cascoda SDK.
-It also includes partial windows support when built with MinGW.
-It enables communication with a CA-821x platform from a host, and also communication to embedded Cascoda platforms such as the Chili2.
+The ca821x-posix module contains the POSIX-specific functionality for the Cascoda SDK.
+It also includes Windows support when built with MinGW.
+It enables communication with a CA-821x platform from a host OS, and also communication to embedded Cascoda platforms such as the Chili2.

 ca821x-posix includes two major components: